 Savannah is a beer-lover’s paradise with its many pubs, bars and its special to-go cup policy in the Historic District.
-The city has developed a craft culture unlike any other, with local breweries popping up one after the other, and has become the place to go for beer-enthusiasts and craft connoisseurs alike.
-Because beer has become such an iconic part of Savannah’s culture, we’ve put together a list of five beer-related activities that make Savannah so special!
+The city has developed a craft culture unlike any other.
+Local breweries are popping all over.
+Savannah has become the place to go for beer-enthusiasts and craft connoisseurs alike.
+Because beer has become big in Savannah, we’ve put together a list of five beer-related activities.

 1. Taste and Tour